polistat/content-2022/races/governor/VT.md

 ## About Vermont
 Vermont is the second least-populous state in the US, located in the very northeastern corner with a border with Canada.
 Despite an extremely rural population, the state is known to vote Democrat for Senators and Governors, with the notable exception of the current Governor being a Republican.
 Unlike all other states, Vermont’s governors serve for only 2 years in a term.
+In recent years it has also typically support the Democratic party with the exception of its Republican governor.
+Over 90% of its 650,000 residents are white.
+38% of its residents are college educated.

 ---